 Mark Jewett is a CIGI senior fellow.
-He will research and author papers on recent legal developments in sovereign debt management, the United Nations General Assembly resolution on sovereign debt restructuring and the possibilities of a sovereign debt multilateral treaty.
+He contributes expertise on recent legal developments in sovereign debt management, the United Nations General Assembly resolution on sovereign debt restructuring, and the possibilities of a sovereign debt multilateral treaty.

 Mark is a member of the International Monetary Law Committee of the International Law Association (ILA), and a member of the ILA’s Sovereign Bankruptcy Study Group.
 He represented Canada in the G10 Working Group on Contractual Clauses that produced key features of collective action clauses in 2002.